Functional quantization-based stratified sampling methods: Vector and functional quantization

-From now on, we will assume that $X$ is a bi-measurable Gaussian process defined on the probability space $(\Omega,\mathcal{A},\PP)$ satisfying $\E[|X|^2_{L^2_T}] = \int\limits_0^T \E[X^2_s]ds < \infty,$.
-We have seen in section \ref{sec:quantization_pca} that in this context, as soon as one knows the Karhunen-Loève system $(e_n^X, \lambda_n^X)_{n\in \N^*}$ of the covariance operator of $X$, the problem of the $L^2$-optimal quantization of the process $X$ comes to the quantization of the Gaussian vector $\bigotimes\limits_{j=1}^m \mathcal{N}(0,\lambda^X_j).$ The companion parameters of the functional quantizer are easily deduced from the quantizer of $\bigotimes\limits_{j=1}^m \mathcal{N}(0,\lambda^X_j)$ that is used.
-All this is valid for any Gaussian process $X$, except that one needs to know its Karhunen-Loève basis.
-Several usual Gaussian processes have explicit Karhunen-Loève expansions, like the Brownian motion and the Brownian bridge.
-The Ornstein-Uhlenbeck process admits a semi-closed form for its Karhunen-Loève expansion.
-(The formula is derived for normalized parameters in the stationary case in \cite{HirschLacombe}, p.195.)
-In section \ref{sec:karhunen_loeve_basis}, the computation of Karhunen-Loève decomposition of the Ornstein-Uhlenbeck process is detailed in the general Gaussian case ($r_0 \simdist \mathcal{N}(m_0,\sigma_0^2)$).
-As far as we know, the K-L expansion of the fractional Brownian motion is not known.
-Further in the paper, numerical illustrations will be given for the following cases. {
+From now on, we will assume that $X$ is a bi-measurable Gaussian process and has a continuous covariance function $\Gamma^X$ and satisfies $\E\left[|X|^2_{L^2_T}\right] = \int\limits_0^T \E[X^2_s]ds < \infty$.
+We have seen in Section \ref{sec:quantization_pca} that in this setting, the $L^2$ optimal quantization $X$ amounts to the quantization of a finite-dimensional Gaussian vector $\bigotimes\limits_{j=1}^m \mathcal{N}\left(0,\lambda^X_j\right)$ for some positive integer $m$, the quantization dimension.
+Several usual Gaussian processes have explicit Karhunen-Loève expansions, such as Brownian motion, Brownian bridge and Ornstein-Uhlenbeck processes and bridges.
+(The case of a stationary Ornstein-Uhlenbeck process is derived for normalized parameters in the stationary case in \cite[p.195]{HirschLacombe}.)
+In Appendix \ref{sec:karhunen_loeve_basis}, we derive the Karhunen-Loève expansion of the Ornstein-Uhlenbeck process in the general case (for any value of the parameters and the initial variance).
+The K-L expansion of the Ornstein-Uhlenbeck bridge is derived in \cite{CorlayOUBridge}.
+To the best of our knowedge, no closed-form expression is available for fractional Brownian motion.
+In the article, numerical examples will be presented for the following cases. {